Djenné-Djenno

 Djenné-Djenno (also Jenne-Jeno; /ˈdʒɛni: dʒʌˌnoʊ/) is a UNESCO World Heritage Site located in the Niger River Valley in the country of Mali.
-Literally translated to "ancient Djenné", it is the original site of both Djenné and Mali and is considered to be among the oldest urbanized centers and the best-known archaeology site in sub-Saharan Africa.
+Literally translated to "ancient Djenné", it is the original site of both Djenné and Mali and is considered to be among the oldest urbanized centers and the best-known archaeological sites in West Africa.

 This archaeological site is located about 3 km from the modern town, and is believed to have been involved in long distance trade and possibly the domestication of African rice.
 The site is believed to exceed 33 ha in area; however this is yet to be confirmed with extensive survey work.
 With the help of archaeological excavations mainly by Roderick and Susan McIntosh, the site is known to have been occupied from 250 BC to 900 AD.
-The city is believed to have been abandoned and moved where the current city is located due to the spread of Islam and the building of the Great Mosque of Djenné.
-Previously, it was assumed that advanced trade networks and complex societies did not exist in the region until the arrival of traders from Southwest Asia.
+Previously, scholars did not believe that advanced trade networks and complex societies developed in West Africa until traders started coming from the north.
 However, sites such as Djenné-Djenno disprove this, as these traditions in West Africa flourished long before.

-More recently, it has been concluded that the egalitarian civilization of Djenne-Djenno was likely established by the Mande progenitors of the Bozo people, which spanned from 3rd century BCE to 13th century CE.
+More recently, scholars have concluded that the egalitarian civilization of Djenné-Djenno was likely established by the Mande progenitors of the Bozo people.
+Their habitation of the site spanned the period from 3rd century BCE to 13th century CE.

+History

 Origins

-Similar settlements had already begun to form somewhat earlier at the site of Dia, also in Mali along the Niger River, from around 900 BC, and reached their peak around 600 BC.
+While Djenne-Djenno is among the oldest urban sites in the Niger basin, a similar settlement at Dia existed from around 900 BCE and reached a peak around 600 BCE.
+Oral traditions hold that Djenne-Djenno was founded by immigrants from Dia.